mathquill/mathquill/README.md

 Manipulating the HTML DOM inside MathQuill-ified elements can break our rendering and functionality, but we have a public API to manipulate MathQuill
-things: the global `MathQuill()` function takes one argument, which jQuery must resolve to a single HTML element, and will return a MathQuill object if that element is a MathQuill thing, or `null` otherwise.
+things: the global `MathQuill()` function takes a DOM element, and will return a MathQuill object if that element is a MathQuill thing, or `null` otherwise.

 `MathQuill.noConflict()` resets the global `MathQuill` variable to whatever it was before, and returns the `MathQuill` function to be used locally or set to some other variable, _a la_ [`jQuery.noConflict()`](http://api.jquery.com/jQuery.noConflict).

-`MathQuill.StaticMath()` and `MathQuill.MathField()` also take one argument that jQuery must resolve to a single HTML element, and additionally the element must either be not yet MathQuill-ified or a MathQuill instance of the same type.
+`MathQuill.StaticMath()` and `MathQuill.MathField()` also take a DOM element argument, and additionally the element must either be not yet MathQuill-ified or a MathQuill instance of the same type.
 If not yet MathQuill-ified they will MathQuill-ify the element as described above, and in either case they will return a MathQuill object for that MathQuill instance.

 The MathQuill objects expose the following public methods to manipulate a MathQuill instance: